 How much humility do you have?
 If I'm wrong, fine.
 But you still could listen and research and entertain the idea.
 But you reject it out of hand.
 Shall I praise you?

-When, will the people of Yahweh will humble themselves to at least listen and try to learn something.
+When will the people of Yahweh humble themselves to at least listen and try to learn something.

 Hero image credits: Flickr